Hello, I’m Travis Hale.

 There may (and likely will) be many things I have missed out of this about section, so if you have any questions please don’t hesitate to contact me on one of the numerous social media networks I am a part of, they include Flickr, Facebook, Linkedin and Twitter.

-I am self-taught in photography, having done a little bit of film photography back in high school, but only discovering the joys of DSLR’s, Photoshop (affiliate-link) and Lightroom (affiliate-link) in 2013.
+I am self-taught in photography, having done a little bit of film photography back in high school, but only discovering the joys of DSLR’s, Photoshop (al) and Lightroom (al) in 2013.
 My Education and career are in science, having obtained a Bachelor of Science, officially majoring in Biotechnology and unofficially sub-majoring in Microbiology.

 During my final year of university, I undertook an applied research project with Monash University in conjunction with CSIRO.
 The project investigated the suitability of a market product (field-liners) in preventing decay of timber utility poles which was subsequently published at a conference for the International research group for wood preservation.